mariam138/syncora_react/README.md

 #### Sidebar

 Rather than a traditional top navigation bar, I wanted to create a side bar menu instead for Syncora.
-To create this, I installed the **Contrast Design Bootstrap React (CDBReact)** package from *devwares.com*, following the [documentation](https://www.devwares.com/docs/contrast/react/navigation/sidebar/) to create and customise my sidebar menu.
+To create this, I installed the **Contrast Design Bootstrap React (CDBReact)** package from _devwares.com_, following the [documentation](https://www.devwares.com/docs/contrast/react/navigation/sidebar/) to create and customise my sidebar menu.
 Although in the wireframes I had designed for the sidebar component to not be visible at all when collapsed, the CDBReact sidebar did not allow for this.
 I found this however to make the design more interesting and colourful.
 To compromise and ensure that it didn't take a lot of space when collapsed on mobile screens, I changed the minimum size from 80px to 75px.
 The sidebar component was then imported into the **root** route so that it would appear on all pages.

+#### Loading Spinner

+Using the **Spinner** component from _React Boostrap_, I created a reusable loading spinner component.
+This component is used to visually indicate to users when something is loading, so was imported into other pages as needed.

 ### Bugs